-- Continue to upgrade our operational capacity in terms of workforce, processes and IT systems to meet the challenges of moving to a 3-yearly revaluation cycle. - Upgrade systems and working practices to deal with the new 2 stage proposal and appeal system which comes into force on 1 January 2023. - Maintain the drive to improve and streamline our governance arrangements, progress equalities mainstreaming and performance monitoring and complete the work to widen our existing customer consultation framework. - Continue the work to maximise the effectiveness of the electoral registration system in order to capitalise upon information sources and to enhance and develop the online voting information pages of our website to streamline voter contact and engagement. - Manage the resources that will be required to manage the changes brought in by the Elections Act 2022. - Continue to manage the resourcing required to ensure that this organisation meets all statutory commitments.
+- Continue to upgrade our operational capacity in terms of workforce, processes and IT systems to meet the challenges of moving to a 3-yearly revaluation cycle; - Upgrade systems and working practices to deal with the new 2 stage proposal and appeal system which came into force on 1 April 2023; - Continue the work to improve and streamline our governance arrangements, progress equalities mainstreaming and performance monitoring and complete the work to widen our existing customer consultation framework; - Continue the work to maximise the effectiveness of the electoral registration system in order to capitalise upon information sources and to enhance and develop the online voting information pages of our website to streamline voter contact and engagement; - Manage the resources that will be required to manage the changes brought in by the Elections Act 2022 and the Boundary Commission with particular regard to preparation for the next UK Parliamentary General Election (date unknown); - Continue to manage the resourcing required to ensure that this organisation meets all statutory commitments.
+In particular, there is a requirement to tackle significant levels of vacancy in the valuation team.